Alexander Payne, Board Member

 Thomas Guinn Barnes is an acknowledged silent film expert and collector, who since 2009 has programmed, hosted, and projected the successful silent film series Retroformat: Rare Silent Gems on 8mm and 16mm Film at The American Cinematheque’s historic Graumann’s Egyptian Theatre, drawing on his own extensive collection of rare 8mm and 16mm films.

-Copyright © 2018 The Retroformat Coalition- All Rights Reserved.
+Copyright © 2019 Retroformat Silent Films - All Rights Reserved.